isomerpages/cpib-corp/_careers/Corrupt Practices Investigation Officer (CPIO).md

 <p>There will be a 2-year bond after the training.&nbsp;</p>
 <p><strong><em>Foundational Posting to Investigation Units</em></strong>
 </p>
-<p>After completing the 5-month programme, you will be posted to the investigation
+<p>After completing the training programme, you will be posted to the investigation
 units for your foundational posting.
 Through this, you will take on cases and hone your investigations tradecraft.
 You will also be assigned a mentor to guide you in your career journey.</p>